andrewabest/andrewbestdotcom/content/posts/reflecting-on-conventional.md

 }
 ```

 There it is!
-Notice that the original method's instructions have moved _into_ the emitted dynamic type.
+Notice that the original method's instructions have moved _into_ the emitted type.
 That means they no longer exist in the declaring type.
 Which is why Conventional wasn't finding them!
-It needed to pull in and consider any dynamic _async_ types emitted during compilation, as they may contain code it needed to inspect!
+It needed to pull in and consider any compiler-generated _async_ types emitted during compilation, as they may contain code it needed to inspect!

 It is a similar story with _yield_.
 For an iterator block like this: